Ethereum Tokens: What Is The ERC Token Standard All About?

 First implemented in 2015, ERC20 is the token standard that allows developers to create fungible tokens for their Ethereum-based applications or protocols.
 Say what?

 For the start, you can imagine ‘fungible tokens’ as any regular currency based on a blockchain.
 The term ‘fungible’ simply means that you can interchange one unit of a token with any other unit of that token because they represent the same value.
+An example of this would be a stablecoin.
 On that note, take the example of crypto assets like UNI or LINK — the ERC20 tokens of Ethereum-based protocols Uniswap or Chainlink.
 Each of these tokens are fungible because one UNI or LINK token will always be equal to any other UNI or LINK token.

 That means you can exchange the above tokens on a one-to-one basis.
 It won’t matter which UNI you own because their underlying value will always be the same as all other UNI tokens.

 As the use cases of blockchain expanded, there was a need to tokenize and represent unique data on the blockchain.
 Introducing the ERC721 token standard as standard.
 ERC721 standard allows you to create non-fungible tokens.
 Tokens that each possess a unique value and act as verifiably unique digital objects that cannot interchange with each other like ERC20 tokens.

 So, suppose you want to represent a piece of digital art on the blockchain.
 You clearly cannot use an ERC20 token to do that.
 Instead, you can use an ERC721 standard token to create an NFT art piece.
 This NFT of the digital art piece can easily prove the authenticity of the art work and its record of ownership.